vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 > Please note that `vlayer init` installs Solidity dependencies and generates `remappings.txt`.
 Running `forge soldeer install` is not needed to build the example and may overwrite remappings, which can cause build errors.

-Then install Typescript dependencies in vlayer folder by running:
+Then, install Typescript dependencies in vlayer folder by running:
 ```bash
 cd vlayer
 bun install
 ```

-Then launch a local Ethereum node:
+Next, launch a local Ethereum node:
 ```bash
 $ anvil
 ```